In this blog post, our Director, Shaun Lanceley, discusses the new changes to apprenticeships and the positives of the apprenticeship levy.

 When considering management apprenticeships, the ability to lead and manage permeates so much of an individual’s responsibilities today.
 In addition to face-to-face learning, learning resources and coaching support, whenever a manager uses the learning acquired; is coached/mentored; conducts further research; attends relevant conferences or shadows other departments and can evidence how they have used this to plan for programme related activities, it can all count towards their off-the-job learning.

 Some observers are pouring scorn on the deflection of apprenticeship focus away from the under 19s, but we mustn’t forget that almost two thirds of organisations have admitted to leadership and management gaps among their existing employees, less than a third are addressing the much needed investment in them, and this has a direct detrimental impact on high performing UK business.

 My conversations also regularly involve engaging with employers who are seeking to use apprenticeships to develop the younger people with leadership and management potential within their workforce, and those employers using apprenticeships to establish a senior/middle leadership talent pipeline.
 This suggests that the focus hasn’t entirely shifted from developing relatively new people in their organisations in exciting new and much needed management skills.

 Like any system it’s not a completely perfect situation, nor are apprenticeships and the levy without their challenges, but it’s far more satisfying and productive to consider the wonderful things that can be achieved by exploiting and developing the opportunities that exist to make it work for you and your employees.

-For more information on what our apprenticeships can visit our website at Apprenticeships
+Click here for more information on what our apprenticeships can do for your organisation.